28 January 2006 ~ 89 Comments

 The installers told me that the “Cable Out” connection wasn’t enabled.
 But that’s not true.
 I connected a small tv in the office to the connection and I was able to access the basic cable channels (about 15 channels).

 Now on to the DVR.
 The DVR STB provided by Verizon is a Motorol DVR QIP6416-1.
 I was surprised that there was only one RF input.
-With DirecTV, there was an input for each tuner.
+With the DirecTV system, there was an input for each tuner.
 This unit is able to record one show and watch another.
 It comes with a 160GB hard drive.
 They provided a component cable, but I connected it to my tv with an HDMI cable.
 Here are some pictures of the unit:

 Overall, I’m very impressed with the DVR.
 My first DVR was an Ultimate TV.
 The Motorola system is Microsoft based, so it is very similar to what I was used to with that.
 In comparison to the HD DirecTivo that we were using, I’m much happier with the new Verizon DVR.
 The DirecTivo was very slow switching from tv to menus.
 I also really like being able to set up a series to be recorded by pressing record twice in the guide.
 It was a hassel having to jump through multiple menus in DirecTivo menus and then sitting there waiting for about 45 seconds for it to decide it was ready to go.
 The Verizon DVR is almost immediate when you press record.